 The words of Willard Waller written in 1932 provide insight into the complexity of school culture, shaped by its “unwritten rules and traditions, norms and expectations” (as cited in Deal & Peterson, 2009, p.
 5-6).
 Waller’s description characterizes the culture of organizations and schools realized through the shared interactions in combination with the shared artifacts, values, and assumptions which shape the culture of schools and other organizations.
 Three criteria for distinguishing cultural components is that they are core perceptions of members, recognized by organization members and those outside the organization, and understood by and between members of the culture.
 Shared interactions of stakeholders within and outside of the school communicate culture.
-Communication, including conversations, written documents, email, texts, oral traditions, nonverbal communication, and symbolic acts represent, create, and provide evidence of the culture (Keyton, 2011).
+Communication, including conversations, written documents, e-mail, texts, oral traditions, nonverbal communication, and symbolic acts represent, create, and provide evidence of the culture (Keyton, 2011).

 The organizational reality of a school is socially constructed and constantly changing through communication between different stakeholders with diverse perspectives, investments, and expectations for the school.
 Ford and Ford (1995) indicate that an organization’s culture is created by both verbal and written conversations and by the practices, values, assumptions, and artifacts associated with the conversations.
 Intentional change in culture must alter not only what is said but also must alter the myths, symbols, rituals and signs associated with the conversations to “deliberately bringing into existence, through communication, a new reality or set of social structures” (Ford & Ford, 1995).
-Organizational membership of a school includes administrators, teachers, staff, students, and parents, as well as stakeholders external to school who interact with and impact the organization in a variety of ways: providing support, imposing expectations and requirements upon the operations of the school, or assessing the work of the school.
+Organizational membership of a school includes administrators, teachers, staff, students, and parents, as well as stakeholders external to the school who interact with and impact the organization in a variety of ways: providing support, imposing expectations and requirements upon the operations of the school, or assessing the work of the school.

 Fairhurst and Putnam (2004) and Bisel, Keyton, and Messersmith (2010) identify three “orientations” from which discourse scholars study the relationship between organizational culture and Discourse.
 Rather than selecting one of the orientations from which to study organizations, they assert all three perspectives are necessary in order to understand the Discourse to organization relationship.
 The three orientations are: (a) object orientation which describes organizational culture as a container for discourse, an established entity identifiable from top down with a discursive history of features and outcomes, (b) becoming orientation that identifies the organizational culture in a constantly emerging process of organizing based on discourse of the members and others’ discourse about the organization, and (c) grounded in action orientation that reflects an understanding of the mutually constitutive forces of an organizational culture anchored in the continuous flow of social practices and discourse (Barbera, 2014; Bisel, Keyton, and Messersmith, 2010; Fairhurst and Putnam, 2004; ).

 Organizational culture exploration includes identification of shared values, expectations, norms, meanings, and assumptions (Lucas & Buzzanell, 2004).
 Lucas and Buzzanell (2004) used career theory to establish a framework for the reader to understand their study from the perspective of identity development differences which lead to white- and blue-collar career choices.
 In organizational contexts, narratives develop which shape both organizational and individual identities, establish power structures, and solve problems.
 The narratives can be uncovered in the stories people tell at work about work, sometimes they are handed down within the organization and families.
-Through conversations across generations in families and the community and shared in the both current and historical documents are part of socialization within the organization and become repositories for values and belief systems (Lucas & Buzzanell, 2004).
+Through family intergenerational conversations and community conversations, along with both current and historical documents, socialization of an organization were documented as repositories for values and belief systems (Lucas & Buzzanell, 2004).